Radiation therapy: Radionuclide therapy

-Radionuclide therapy (also known as systemic radioisotope therapy, radiopharmaceutical therapy, or molecular radiotherapy), is a form of targeted therapy.
+Radionuclide therapy (also known as systemic radioisotope therapy, radiopharmaceutical therapy, molecular radiotherapy, or targeted radionuclide therapy), is a form of targeted therapy.
 Targeting can be due to the chemical properties of the isotope such as radioiodine which is specifically absorbed by the thyroid gland a thousandfold better than other bodily organs.
-Targeting can also be achieved by attaching the radioisotope to another molecule or antibody to guide it to the target tissue.
+Targeting can also be achieved by attaching the radioisotope to another molecule, for example an antibody, to guide it to the target tissue.
 The radioisotopes are delivered through infusion (into the bloodstream) or ingestion.
-Examples are the infusion of metaiodobenzylguanidine (MIBG) to treat neuroblastoma, of oral iodine-131 to treat thyroid cancer or thyrotoxicosis, and of hormone-bound lutetium-177 and yttrium-90 to treat neuroendocrine tumors (peptide receptor radionuclide therapy).
+Examples are the infusion of metaiodobenzylguanidine (MIBG) to treat neuroblastoma, of oral iodine-131 to treat thyroid cancer or thyrotoxicosis, of peptide-bound lutetium-177 (Lutathera) and yttrium-90 to treat neuroendocrine tumors (peptide receptor radionuclide therapy), and of peptide-bound lutetium-177 (Pluvicto) to treat prostate cancer.
+In April 2024 the United States Food and Drug Administration (FDA) approved Lutathera, invented by Novartis, for pediatric patients aged 12 or older with somastotatin receptor (SSTR)-positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs).
+For the same indication in adults, approval was received in 2018.
+Pluvicto, also invented by Novartis, was approved for metastatic castration-resistant prostate cancer in March 2022.

 Another example is the injection of radioactive yttrium-90 or holmium-166 microspheres into the hepatic artery to radioembolize liver tumors or liver metastases.
 These microspheres are used for the treatment approach known as selective internal radiation therapy.
-The microspheres are approximately 30 µm in diameter (about one-third of a human hair) and are delivered directly into the artery supplying blood to the tumors.
+The microspheres are approximately 30 μm in diameter (about one-third of a human hair) and are delivered directly into the artery supplying blood to the tumors.
 These treatments begin by guiding a catheter up through the femoral artery in the leg, navigating to the desired target site and administering treatment.
 The blood feeding the tumor will carry the microspheres directly to the tumor enabling a more selective approach than traditional systemic chemotherapy.
 There are currently three different kinds of microspheres: SIR-Spheres, TheraSphere and QuiremSpheres.

 A major use of systemic radioisotope therapy is in the treatment of bone metastasis from cancer.
 The radioisotopes travel selectively to areas of damaged bone, and spare normal undamaged bone.
 Isotopes commonly used in the treatment of bone metastasis are radium-223, strontium-89 and samarium (153Sm) lexidronam.

 In 2002, the United States Food and Drug Administration (FDA) approved ibritumomab tiuxetan (Zevalin), which is an anti-CD20 monoclonal antibody conjugated to yttrium-90.

 In 2003, the FDA approved the tositumomab/iodine (131I) tositumomab regimen (Bexxar), which is a combination of an iodine-131 labelled and an unlabelled anti-CD20 monoclonal antibody.

 These medications were the first agents of what is known as radioimmunotherapy, and they were approved for the treatment of refractory non-Hodgkin's lymphoma.